-Revision Rhinoplasty in Cleveland, Ohio
+Revision rhinoplasty | Cleveland, Ohio

-Dr. Brian Harmych specializes in rhinoplasty and revision rhinoplasty and is one of the only board-certified and fellowship-trained facial plastic & reconstructive rhinoplasty surgeons in Cleveland, Ohio.
+Dr. Brian Harmych is a specialist in rhinoplasty and revision rhinoplasty and is one of the only double board-certified and fellowship-trained facial plastic & reconstructive rhinoplasty surgeons in Cleveland, Ohio.
 He offers extensive knowledge and expertise for correction of the cosmetic outcome as well as the functional outcome, restoring nasal breathing.

 Complications can be caused by too much or too little cartilage removal or failure to preserve nasal breathing.
-This is more likely when a cosmetic surgeon, without dedicated training in nasal surgery and rhinoplasty, unintentionally disrupts nasal breathing for sake of improving the appearance of the nose.
-In some cases, the postoperative nasal breathing problems may bother patients more than the original cosmetic problem for which they have undergone rhinoplasty in the first place.
+This is more likely when a plastic surgeon, without dedicated training in nasal surgery and rhinoplasty, unintentionally disrupts nasal breathing for sake of improving the appearance of the nose.
+In some cases, nasal breathing problems may bother patients more than the original cosmetic problem for which they have undergone rhinoplasty.

 Poor rhinoplasty results and postoperative deformities are often due to the normal healing process but may be caused by the lack of skill, knowledge or experience of the rhinoplasty surgeon performing the initial rhinoplasty surgery.
 While the abnormalities requiring revision rhinoplasty can be subtle, the rhinoplasty operation required to correct them is often much more difficult and time-consuming than the primary rhinoplasty.